-Buddhism is another major religion that is followed in Nepal as Nepal is the birth place of Lord Buddha and you will find Hindu and Buddhist temples in almost every part of Nepal.
-Other religions such as Christian and Islam are also followed in Nepal.
-Nepal is a country where people from different religion live in peace in harmony.
+Buddhism is another major religion that is followed in Nepal as Nepal is the birthplace of Lord Buddha and you will find Hindu and Buddhist temples in almost every part of Nepal.
+Other religions such as Christianity and Islam are also followed in Nepal.
+Nepal is a country where people from different religions live in peace in harmony.

-Electricity is 220V/50 cycles, appliances of 120v from the USA require transformers.
-Various types of sockets are available such as two round pins and three round pins.
+Electricity is 220V/50 cycles, and appliances of 120V from the USA require transformers.
+Various types of sockets are available such as two-round pins and three-round pins.
 You will find adapters in the local electricity shop, however, it is best to carry a universal adapter with you.

-You will find ATM widely available in all major cities of Nepal however in rural areas and on trekking zones, ATMs are difficult to find.
+You will find ATMs widely available in all major cities of Nepal however in rural areas and trekking zones, ATMs are difficult to find.

-Best hospitals are available in Kathmandu and you may also find decent hospitals in other major cities of Nepal.
-The health facilities may deteriorate when travelling away from the capital city of Nepal.
+The best hospitals are available in Kathmandu and you may also find decent hospitals in other major cities of Nepal.
+The health facilities may deteriorate when traveling away from the capital city of Nepal.
 The mountainous region of Nepal lacks proper hospitals.